West Manchester F.C.: Manchester Senior Cup success

 In 1887 the club won the Manchester Senior Cup.
 The club twice had to replay ties which it had won.
 In the First Round, West Manchester beat Denton F.C.
 2–0, in extra time, before 5000 spectators at their Brooks's Bar ground.
-A replay was ordered (presumably because of this extra-time period) at Pendleton Olympic and this time they won 3–0.
+A replay was ordered (because West Manchester had originally refused to play extra-time) at Pendleton Olympic and this time they won 3–0.

 In the second round, the club beat Manchester F.C.
 5–2, but was disqualified because some of its players did not meet residency requirements; on appeal, the Manchester FA ordered a replay.
 Manchester F.C. refused to participate, so West Manchester went through to the Quarter Final, beating Stalybridge St George's 14–0.

 West Manchester then beat Hurst 2–0 in the Semi-Final, the result considered "a bit of a fluke", before coming from behind to beat Newton Heath 2–1 in the Final with goals from Tomlinson and Bolton, in what was both considered a surprise and against the run of play.